Gethe/wow-ui-source/README.markdown

     * The current Holy paladin 4-piece raid set bonus now grants 540 Spirit for 6 seconds after casting Holy Shock.

+    * The current healing priest 4-piece raid set bonus no longer requires a target to be under the effects of Weakened Soul for the priest to receive the Spirit bonus.
+Instead the benefit will be granted each time the priest's Penance spell heals a target.

 **[Professions][17]**